rpt09-lotus/paths-service/README.md

     - retrieves detailed information about the canonical path for a given trail data. this also will retrieve gpx data.
   - GET `/:trailId/trailHead` *
     - retrieves first point of the canonical path for a given trail from the database if available.

+### 1.3.2.
+Individual Component Page

+Going to `GET /` aka the root server page, will render the individual components.
+This is useful for testing.

 ## 1.4.
 Development Setup